nicolaspayette/example-repo/README.md

 # example-repo

-This is just an example for the Buhave Summer School
+This is just an example for the Behave Summer School